mjordan/islandora_solr_collection_family_tree/README.md

 Do a query Solr like this: `q=PID:islandora\:something&fl=RELS_EXT_isMemberOfCollection_uri_mt,RELS_EXT_isMemberOf_uri_mt,RELS_EXT_isConstituentOf_uri_mt`

 * RELS_EXT_isMemberOfCollection_uri_mt, if present, will contain the object's collection memberships.
 Additional queries must be made to get the ancestor collections all the way up to the root collection.
-* RELS_EXT_isMemberOf_uri_mt and RELS_EXT_isConstituentOf_uri_mt, if present, will contain the object's parent PIDs; if there are values for these, additional queries must be made to get the ancestor collections all the way up to the root collection.
+* RELS_EXT_isMemberOf_uri_mt and RELS_EXT_isConstituentOf_uri_mt, if present, will contain the object's parent PIDs for paged and child compound objects respectively; if there are values for these, additional queries must be made to get the ancestor collections all the way up to the root collection.

+# Basic usage

+`drush --user=admin igft --pid=booktest:4`

 # Possible performance gains